Energy experts point out two main reasons why oil prices are still falling |

 “The Fed has chosen to fight the inflation curve, and even risk a recession, which is one of the main reasons for mitigating the rapid growth in oil prices,” he said.

-Federal Reserve Chairman Powell said in testimony before Congress this week that the Fed would “unconditionally” curb inflation and could raise interest rates enough to tip the economy into recession, saying it would be extremely challenging to achieve a “soft landing” for the economy.
+Federal Reserve Chairman Powell said in testimony before Congress this week that the Fed would “unconditionally” curb inflation and might raise interest rates enough to tip the economy into recession, saying it would be extremely challenging to achieve a “soft landing” for the economy.

 Russia has restricted gas supplies to Europe through the Nord Stream 1 pipeline, reduced gas supplies to Italy, and cut off all gas supplies to Finland, Poland, Bulgaria, Denmark and the Netherlands.